uscreen/multi-vite/README.md

 Vite 2 supports a very nice [multi-page](https://vitejs.dev/guide/build.html#multi-page-app) setup.
 The given "multi-page" feature shares one main vite dev server for multiple nested pages, which may now use different `src,` `components,` etc.

-Similar, but in contrast to that, a "multi-vite" setup should be able to serve multiple independent vite (or webpack, nuxt, [vite|vue]press) projects in parallel.
+Similar, a "__multi-vite__" setup should be able to serve multiple independent vite (or webpack, nuxt, [vite|vue]press) projects in parallel.
 A developer should even be able to add a new vite+vue3 setup to another existing legacy webpack+vue2 setup within the same webhost.
-Such a setup requires running a proxy (i.e.: Nginx) in front of all projects.
+Such a setup requires running a proxy (i.e.: Nginx) in front of all projects and setting the [base](https://vitejs.dev/guide/build.html#base) according to your proxies location paths.

-This repository aims to show a demo setup.

 ## Prerequisites